beginning of content

 How is the spread of Hib prevented?

-Hib is a nationally notifiable disease.
-This means that if you have Hib, your doctor will tell your local public health unit.
+Hib infection is a nationally notifiable disease.
+This means your doctor must report cases of Hib infection to your local public health unit.
 They will try to trace the people you have been in contact with.
 This helps prevent large outbreaks from occurring.

-If your child is diagnosed with Hib, keep them home from childcare or school until they have finished their course of antibiotics.
+If your child is diagnosed with an Hib infection, keep them home from childcare or school until they have finished their course of antibiotics.

 Meningitis, epiglottitis and pneumonia caused by Hib infection can cause death.
-Meningitis and epiglottitis are almost always fatal if left untreated.
+If left untreated, meningitis and epiglottitis are almost always fatal.

 Meningitis can also cause long-term brain damage, such as:

-For more information on Hib and immunisation in Australia, you can visit the Department of Health website, which contains the:
+For more information on Hib and immunisation in Australia, visit the Department of Health for the:

 The Sharing Knowledge About Immunisation website has tools to help you make decisions about immunisation and your family.